Everybody wants lower car insurance rates, but you could wind up sorry if you shop by price alone.

 "Don't shortchange yourself," says Anna Molin, an independent insurance agent with Huntington & Wheatsworth in Towaco, N.J.
 "In the long run, it's not worth it, and it's really not that much more to get something decent."

 That doesn't mean you ignore price.
-But when comparing car insurance quotes and policies, make sure you compare apples to apples.
+But when you compare car insurance quotes and policies, make sure you compare apples to apples.

 "People think they're comparing apples to apples, but sometimes those apples are rotten," says Addison Gardner, owner of The Gardner Insurance Group in Oklahoma City.